BBK-PiJ-2015-50/cw-temple/README.md

 PiJ Coursework 4: George Osborne And The Temple Of Gloom

+All my changes have been to the Explorer class in Student.

 • escape() method

 The A* algorithm was implemented to find the shortest path.